metafacture/metafacture-tutorial/07_Processing_MARC.md

 ```

 In the fix above we mapped the 245-field to the title, and iterated over every subfield with the help of the list-bind and the `?`- wildcard.
 .
 The ISBN is in the 020-field.
-Because MARC records can contain one or more 020 fields we created an isbn array with set_array and added the values using the isbn.$append syntax.
+Because MARC records can contain one or more 020 fields we created an isbn array with add_arrayy and added the values using the isbn.$append syntax.
 Next we turned the isbn array back into a comma separated string using the join_field fix.
 As last step we deleted all the fields we didn’t need in the output with the `retain` syntax.

 In this post we demonstrated how to process MARC data.
 In the next post we will show some examples how catmandu typically can be used to process library data.